 2. Trenton

-Another one of the most dangerous cities in NJ is Trenton, the state’s capital.
-The violent crime rate in Trenton is quite high, with 1,169 violent crimes for every 100,000 people who live here, almost three times the national average.
+Trenton is another one of the most dangerous cities in NJ.
+Although it's the state capital and one of the largest cities in NJ, Trenton has struggled with crime for years.
+The violent crime rate in Trenton is quite high, with 1,289 violent crimes for every 100,000 people who live here, over three times the national average.
 Property crimes are fairly high in the city, as well.

 Trenton currently struggles with extremely high poverty ratings, urban blight, and gang activity.
 While police have tried to clamp down on this city’s crime, it will take a lot more to get things under control.